Harvey John

-When I started my journey in Indirect Tax recruitment, I thought selling candidates on practice firms would be easy!
+When I started my journey in Indirect Tax recruitment, I thought selling candidates to practice firms would be easy!
 I’d spoken with hundreds of accountants who’d kill for the opportunity to join a firm that would enable them to establish a strong foundation on which to build their careers.
 One they could name-drop in casual conversation and see others stare back at them with thinly veiled admiration.

 Accountants who’ve shifted away from the industry or transitioned in-house are often quick to tell you where they started out, and some wear it like a badge of honour on LinkedIn.
 You’ll commonly find profile headlines like “Ex-KPMG” or “Ex-Deloitte”.
 It’s clearly a point of pride, and as a recruiter, I can attest that when we see these headlines, they have the desired effect.
 When I’m on the lookout for a Director for a top firm, these headlines swiftly grab my attention, prompting me to pick up the phone and see if you’d be up for a coffee.